Boiler feedwater: Characteristics of boiler feedwater

-Water has higher heat capacity than most other substances.
+Water has a higher heat capacity than most other substances.
 This quality makes it an ideal raw material for boiler operations.
 Boilers are part of a closed system as compared to open systems in a gas turbine.
 The closed system that is used is the Rankine cycle.
 This means that the water is recirculated throughout the system and is never in contact with the atmosphere.
 The water is reused and needs to be treated to continue efficient operations.
-Boiler water must be treated in order to be proficient in producing steam.
-Boiler water is treated to prevent scaling, corrosion, foaming, and priming.
+Boiler water must be treated in order to be proficient in producing steam, as well as preventing scaling, corrosion, foaming, and priming.

 Chemicals are put into boiler water through the chemical feed tank to keep the water within chemical range.
 These chemicals are mostly oxygen scavengers and phosphates.
 The boiler water also has frequent blowdowns in order to keep the chloride content down.
 The boiler operations also include bottom blows in order to get rid of solids.
 Scale is precipitated impurities out of the water and then forms on heat transfer surfaces.
 This is a problem because scale does not transfer heat very well and causes the tubes to fail by getting too hot.
 Corrosion is caused by oxygen in the water.
 The oxygen causes the metal to oxidize which lowers the melting point of the metal.
-Foaming and priming is caused when the boiler water does not have the correct amount of chemicals and there are suspended solids in the water which carry over in the dry pipe.
-The dry pipe is where the steam and water mixture are separated.
+Foaming and priming are caused when the boiler water does not have the correct amount of chemicals and suspended solids in the water which carry over in the dry pipe.
+The dry pipe is where the steam and water mixtures are separated.